 Overlap Of Good & Evil

 It does seem that the positive heroes have a set of personality traits that make them more likely to get in trouble and cross into the “bad side of the river” a bit more often.

 According to Andrea Kuszewski, behavioral therapist writing for Scientific American, people who are more likely to engage in acts of heroism are also more like to be:

 - Rule breakers

-As you can see heroes are not likely to be good, quiet and peaceful the way a Dalai Lama or Gandhi would be (albeit Gandhi was allegedely abusive with is wife, the SOB).
+As you can see heroes are not likely to be good, quiet and peaceful the way a Dalai Lama or Gandhi would be (albeit Gandhi was allegedly abusive with is wife).